kfcampbell/kfcampbell.github.io/_posts/2020-05-31-go-for-csharp-people-part-one.markdown

 ---
 layout: post
-title:  "Go for C# Developers"
+title:  "Go for C# Developers Part One: The Overview"
 date:   2020-05-13 13:05:07 -0700
-categories: jekyll update
+categories: go golang csharp
 ---
-# Go for C# Developers
+# Go for C# Developers Part One: An Overview

-## Overview
+## In Which We Discuss The Following:

 - Goals of this blog post
 - Quick Go summary
 - Basic similarities/differences
 - Dependency management
 - Brief tooling introduction
-- Rapid-fire syntax rundown
-- Concurrency and asynchronous programming in Go vs. C#
-- Brief note on garbage collection
-- Some helpful links for more information

 ## Goals of this Blog Post

 Welcome!
 This post assumes working knowledge of C# and it's targetted toward those without Go experience.
-The aim is to provide just enough of an introduction to the language to make you dangerous :P. It's also somewhat influenced by [A half-hour to learn Rust](https://fasterthanli.me/blog/2020/a-half-hour-to-learn-rust/).
-When I start learning a new language, I tend to learn best by doing - that is, I like to experiment and make the dumb mistakes myself, before the deeper lessons sink in, and I'd like to make this the sort of blog post I wish I had when I was learning Go for the first time.
+The aim is to provide just enough of an introduction to the language to make you dangerous :P.  When I start learning a new language, I tend to learn best by doing - that is, I like to experiment and make the dumb mistakes myself, before the deeper lessons sink in, and I'd like to make this the sort of blog post I wish I had when I was learning Go for the first time.

-That being said, there's a couple basic things we have to discuss up front before we can jump straight into writing Go code.
-Let's start with a brief overview of the language and some of its major design decisions.
+That being said, there's a couple basic things we have to discuss up front before we can jump straight into writing Go code (I know, I'm sorry!).
+But trust me, it won't be so bad, and we'll let you stare at compiler errors yourself in Part Two (coming soon!).
+For now, let's start with a brief overview of the language and some of its major design decisions.

 ## Quick Go Summary